Interpolating with generalized Assouad dimensions: Stochastically self-similar sets

 Letting $n$ be the least integer such that $m^{tk}\leq \tfrac12 \lambda m^{(\gamma-1) n+k}$ gives

 Therefore

 for all $k$ large enough such that

-Our claim immediately follows. \end{proofref} To conclude this section, we also note that the lower bound can be improved to guarantee that a large number of the children also survive. \begin{corollary} Let $Z_k$ be a Galton--Watson process with offspring random variable $X$.
+Our claim immediately follows. \end{proofref} To conclude this section, we also note that the lower bound can be improved to guarantee that a large number of the children also survive.
+Recall that $q$ is the least root of $f(q)=q$. \begin{corollary} Let $Z_k$ be a Galton--Watson process with offspring random variable $X$.
 Assume that its probability generating function $f$ is a polynomial of degree $2\leq N <\infty$ and $m=\E(X)>1$.
 Then for all $1<t<\gamma$, all $\eps>0$ sufficiently small, and all $k \in \N$,

 with implicit constants depending only on $t$ and $\eps$. \end{corollary} \begin{proof} Note that all of the $m^{tk}$ offspring processes are independent of the event $\left\{ Z_k \geq m^{t k}\right\}$.
-The probability of survival is $1-q \in (0,1]$, where $q$ is the least root of $f(q)=q$.
+The probability of survival is $1-q \in (0,1]$.
 Hence, by \cref{l:boundLow},

-From this the claim immediately follows from \cref{it:GW-large-deviations}. \end{proof}
+From this the claim immediately follows from \cref{p:GW-large-deviations}. \end{proof}